 Pumpkins are for eating not carving

-However if you insist on carving a pumpkin, make sure to make the most of “the guts”- the seeds and pulp of the inside of the pumpkin.
-If you dont have a compost (I wont judge you out loud) you can always search for recipes online, or even make a face mask (nothing scarier than running into your roommate with a pumpkin face mask on!)
+If you insist on carving a pumpkin, make sure to make the most of “the guts”- the seeds and pulp of the inside of the pumpkin.

 Make sure to practice good knife safety tips so you don’t end up in the ER (the only thing scarier than current events is medical debt)

-Our household prefers to cook and eat pumpkins.
+Our household prefers to eat pumpkins (cooked).
 We love the sweet taste, similar to sweet potatoes.
-Not to mention their delicious nutritional benefits
+Not to mention their delicious nutritional benefits.

 Let’s discuss their benefits: